 You can’t be available 24/7 to answer your phone or emails.
 As a result, some leads slip away before you can do anything.
 Joining a real estate team can help you solve this problem.
 You may have a dedicated person to answer calls or simply step in for one another when someone is busy.

-When you’re a solo agent, you might get too busy to search for prospects while closing deals.
+When you’re a solo agent, you might get too busy searching for prospects while closing deals.
 This often means that you leave gaps in your business.
 Teams generally have a specialized lead generation system with a constant stream of new clients, referrals, and returning clients.
 In this way, joining a team can help you capture more of those leads.

 4. Achieve a Better Work-Life Balance